 Doctor of Laws Degree

 The Doctor of Laws degree is granted for prolonged demonstration of superior service and dedication to a field of study.
-Kennard “Ken” Pohlman’s lifelong work with Midwest Labs, his ingenuity in developing multiple scientific testing methods, his ability to provide interesting and meaningful work for his employees, his generosity to his community and his dedication to his family distinguish him as a visionary leader, humanitarian and philanthropist.
+William W. Biggs’ creation and development of LI-COR Biosciences, his ability to combine solid engineering and science with innovative thinking to create ground-breaking technology, his commitment to providing meaningful and fulfilling work for his employees, his generosity to his community and his dedication to God and his family distinguish him as a servant-leader, pioneer and visionary.

-By honoring Kennard Pohlman with the Doctor of Laws degree, Concordia University, Nebraska gives thanks for those who, in God’s name, dedicate themselves to learning and applying knowledge and faith in their vocations.
-We are pleased to confer upon Kennard Pohlman the Doctor of Laws degree,honoris causa.
+By honoring William Biggs with the Doctor of Laws degree, Concordia University, Nebraska gives thanks for those who, in God’s name, dedicate themselves to learning and applying knowledge and faith to their vocations.
+We are pleased to confer upon William Biggs the Doctor of Laws degree,honoris causa.

-Kennard Pohlman received both the Bachelor of Science and Master of Science Degrees from the University of Nebraska-Lincoln, in 1962 and 1966 respectively.
-In 1975, he founded Midwest Laboratories in Omaha, Nebraska where he continues to serve as Chief Executive Officer.
+William W. Biggs received both the Bachelor of Science and Master of Science Degrees in electrical engineering from the University of Nebraska-Lincoln, in 1967 and 1969 respectively.
+In 1971, he co-founded Lambda Instruments Corp.
+In 1978, the name was formally changed to LI-COR, Inc.

 The growth and success of the company in providing software and equipment for scientists measuring climate change, photosynthesis and other plant functions as well as drug discovery and biotechnology research is a testament to the ingenuity of its founders.
 From the first light measurement instruments designed for plant science research and the first automated infrared DNA sequencer to novel techniques for cancer research and patient treatment using near-infrared chemical dyes, virtually every innovation at LI-COR is built on the vision established by Bill Biggs.